 Can anybody get his/her domestic violence records sealed in Nevada?

 Most people can.
-Although prosecutors and judges can always deny a record seal, that's very rare and there're ways to appeal.
+Although prosecutors and judges can always deny a record seal, that is very rare, and there are ways to appeal.
 And some people with extensive criminal records may not be eligible for a record seal until extra time has passed.
 It depends on the person's individual criminal history.

 How does a person get a BDV record sealed in Nevada?

-It's a long and convoluted process with many steps.
+It is a long and convoluted process with many steps.
 It also depends on where in Nevada the person was arrested and which court handled the case.
-That's why it's recommended that people retain experienced counsel to do it for them.
+That is why it is recommended that people retain experienced counsel to do it for them.
 In general, the record seal process requires the following4:

 - Then the person has to complete a "petition for record seal," which is a several page document.
 Then the person submits this petition along with the police record to the prosecutor's office which brought the BDV charges.
 This step is usually free.
 Note that prosecutors rarely contest record seals unless the person is ineligible for it.

 - If the prosecutor agrees with the petition, the next step is to submit it to the court which heard the BDV case.
 This step costs a fee.
 Note that judges rarely deny record seals as long as the prosecution signed off on them.

 - If the judge grants the petition, the final step is to mail file-stamped copies of the judge's "order to seal the criminal record" to all the agencies in Nevada that have a record of the person's BDV case.
 Examples of such agencies include the Nevada criminal history repository and police stations.
 This also costs money, and the entire process can take several months.

 Note that the prosecution is very particular about record seal petitions.
 The prosecution will deny them if the petitioner makes a small procedural mistake on the petition that may have nothing to do with the merits of his/her case.
 But even then the petitioner may correct the mistake and re-submit the petition.